Home RecipesMain courses Peruvian Fried Rice “Chaufa” with Chicken

 • Preheat a wok or pan to high heat.

-• Still on high heat, add approx. one teaspoon of vegetable oil, the sesame oil, the white part of the spring onion and the red pepper.
-Cook them mixing every once in a while until they turn golden.
+• Still on high heat, add approximately one teaspoon of vegetable oil, the white part of the spring onion and the red bell pepper.
+Cook them mixing every once in a while until they turn golden brown.

 • Add the ginger and garlic and cook them for 30 seconds while stirring to prevent them from burning.

-• Add the rice, chicken, soy sauce and oyster sauce (stil on high heat) and mix.
+• Add the rice, chicken, soy sauce, oyster sauce and sesame oil (still on high heat) and mix.

 • Now we're going to fry the rice a bit so the flavours evolve further.
-For this reason you want to stop mixing for a while and then stir.
-Repeat this about 6-8 times so the rice that's in contact with the pan becomes golden.
+For this reason, you want to flatten the rice and leave it still for 2-3 minutes so a crust forms, then stir to combine.
+Repeat this about 6 times.

 • Add the green part of the spring onion and the omelette and stir.
 Serve immediately.